Lightnet/cip2psn/README.md

 derby                              17

 Notes:
- * Some packages are not include for add on like session, cookies, body and others.
+ * Some frameworks are not include for add on like session, cookies, body and others.
+ * Some frameworks has built in sesson, cookies, body for post and others.
 ```

 # Packages / Frameworks: